Skip to main content

 Males with female partners who can become pregnant should use effective birth control (contraception) during treatment with Koselugo and for 1 week after their last dose.

-Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with this treatment.
+Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with this medication.

 Breastfeeding

 It is not known if Koselugo passes into your breast milk.
 Do not breastfeed during treatment with Koselugo and for 1 week after your last dose.
-Talk to your healthcare provider about the best way to feed your baby during this time.
+Talk to your healthcare provider about how to feed your baby during this time.

 How should I take Koselugo?